 Specialty Cafés and Bistros

 Business-people who aim to establish this type of business must have basic knowledge of cooking and serving customers.
 They must also have a clean, customer-friendly, and broad area to operate.
 A specialty cafe business is considered small to medium-scale, employing at most 20 employees.
-Moreover, these businesses need significant startup capital for materials like raw food materials, utensils, furniture, and air-conditioning.
+Moreover, these businesses need significant startup capital for materials like raw food materials, utensils, appliances like refrigerators, furniture, and air-conditioning.
 The earnings of cafés and bistros vary wildly depending on food served, number of customers, and establishment capacity, although net income margins play from 60-85%.

 20. Buy a Franchise